Avocado Chocolate Mousse - Vegan & Easy to Make!

 Instructions

-3. Spoon the mousse into 4 glasses and top with fresh berries(optional)!
-Enjoy at room temperature or chilled.
+3. Spoon into 4 jars and top with fresh berries. (optional) Enjoy at room temperature or chilled.

 Notes